 Try and be decisive about your slashes, and keep them as even in depth as you can.
 Angle the blade slightly to slit the ‘skin’ of the dough and the slashes will open more elegantly.

-Edit: I have been asked to show how to do the slash pattern for the one in the top picture so I have added a little post here with a diagram and some extra photos from when I baked these loaves.
+Edit: I have been asked to show how to do the slash pattern for the one in the top picture so I have added An addendum to the ‘Weekly Sourdough Post”.
+This shows you a diagram and some extra photos from when I baked these loaves.

 Once the loaf is fully sprung and taking on colour, you can open the door for about ten seconds or so to let the steam out and you can turn the temperature down to about 200 º C. (180º C Fan) Usually it takes my loaves about ten to fifteen minutes to get to this stage.
 If you forget to turn it down, then you will have a very beautiful deep russet crust and it is not a catastrophe by any means.